Songyosr/SampleSize/README.md

 # SampleSizer: A Shiny App for Calculating Sample Size

-Welcome to the SampleSizer Shiny app, a tool for researchers and statisticians to calculate the necessary sample size for a study.
-This app is designed to be user-friendly, flexible, and powerful.
+Hey there, welcome to the SampleSizer Shiny app!
+This app is designed to help researchers and statisticians calculate the necessary sample size for a study.
+It's a bit of a work-in-progress, so sorry in advance for the bugs!

 ## Features